UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 Masked arrays associate a numpy array with another array composed only of boolean values (True or False).
 These tell numpy whether to use (or not) the respective element.

 To demonstrate this we are going to create a Gaussian function and use it to generate an example dataset and generate a plot.
 We will then add some noise to it and use a masked array to filter out the noisy data.
+This represents the kind of processing that can be used for datasets such as a seismographs, where we would wish to isolate single events from noisy background data.

 Reminder: the Gaussian function is define by:
 ![Gaussian function equation.](../fig/gauss_function.png)